bentomas/node-async-testing/README.markdown

         }
       });

-If your test isn't asynchronous, don't ask for the finised callback.
-Then you don't have to call it.
+If your test isn't asynchronous, you don't have to use the finished callback.
+If you don't list the finished callback in the parameters of the test, node-async-testing will assume the test is synchronous.

     var suite = new TestSuite();
     suite.addTests({